vaixellx/interview-challenge/covid-timeline-simplified.md

 Create a web application using Typescript, NodeJS (NestJS would be a plus), and React (NextJS would be a plus) to generate COVID Patient Timeline (see [design](#design))

 ## Requirement
-- User can click on (+) to add new patient up to 8 patients.
-- User can add each patient information using form on top, the patient contains these data
+- User can add patient information using form on top, the patient contains these data
   - Gender: string
   - Age: integer
   - Occupation: string